-The definitions of a projective plane and an affine plane can be found in most standard texts on geometry such as [7].
-In a projective or affine plane, a point P is a centre for a collineation φ if φ fixes every line incident with P. A line lis an axis of φ if φ fixes every point on l.
+In a projective or affine plane, a point P is a centre for a collineation φ if φ fixes every line incident with P. A line l is an axis of φ if φ fixes every point on l.
 It is standard knowledge that every non-identity collineation has at most one axis and at most one centre, and it has an axis if and only if it has a centre (see [7, Section 3.1.4]).
 A collineation which has a centre and axis which are incident with one another, is called an elation.
-A group of collineations H is called (P, l)-transitive if the subgroup of H consisting of those elements which have centre P and axis l, acts transitively on the non-fixed points of any line through P which is not equal to l.
-For two lines m and l, we say that H is (m, l)-transitive if H is (P, l)-transitive for all P on m.
-Dually, if P and Q are points, then we say that H is (P, Q)-transitive if H is (P, l)-transitive for every line l incident with Q. Let Γ be a projective plane and suppose that Δ is an affine plane obtained by removing the line l{∞} from Γ .
-Then Δ is a translation plane if there exists an (l{∞}, l{∞}) -transitive group of elations of Δ .
+A group of collineations H is called (P,l)-transitive if the subgroup of H consisting of those elements which have centre P and axis l, acts transitively on the non-fixed points of any line through P which is not equal to l.
+For two lines m and l, we say that H is (m,l)-transitive if H is (P,l)-transitive for all P on m.
+Dually, if P and Q are points, then we say that H is (P,Q)-transitive if H is (P,l)-transitive for every line l incident with Q. Let Γ be a projective plane and suppose that Δ is an affine plane obtained by removing the line l{∞} from Γ .
+Then Δ is a translation plane if there exists a (l{∞}, l{∞}) -transitive group of elations of Δ .
 We call l{∞} the translation line of Δ .
 The dual of a translation plane is a shears plane, the corresponding point being a shears point.